cayce-msx/msxpp-tools/rtcsave/readme.md

 The program is protected against binary editing the copyright notice.
 You are most welcome to fork and/or contribute code.

+For historic reasons, the unit "KB" is used to indicate blocks of 1024 Bytes ([IEC 1998: officially kibibyte or KiB](https://physics.nist.gov/cuu/Units/binary.html)).

 ## testing
 To test in openMSX using the [OCM_MegaSD extension](../OpenMSX-MegaSD-extension/readme.md), apply this patch locally: